Modelling Global Trade with Optimal Transport: Discussion

 \section{Discussion}

 This paper introduces a novel and versatile approach for identifying the drivers and barriers of global commodity trades.
 Using optimal transport theory, we are able to obtain a cost structure that is more expressive than a covariate-based gravity approach.
-Our estimates are thus orders of magnitude more accurate than the current state of the art, while providing consistent accuracy across datasets.
+Our estimates are thus orders of magnitude more accurate than traditional gravity models, matching the performance of high-dimensional fixed-effects specifications while maintaining consistent accuracy across datasets.
 The optimal transport approach models trade networks as a dynamical, interconnected system, allowing to capture complex rearrangements and network response dynamics to e.g. trade wars, conflicts, or shifts in political relations.
-By contrast, the covariate-based gravity approach fits each node in the network individually without taking interaction effects into account.
 Though the current work looks only at global agrifood markets, the methodology proposed is general and applicable to commodity flows, financial markets, or banking networks \cite{Giesecke2019}.
-Beyond economics, the optimal transport approach also relates e.g. to global migration flows, which can be estimated from stock data \cite{Azose_2018,Willekens_1999}.
+Beyond economics, the optimal transport approach also relates e.g. to global migration flows, which can be estimated from migrant stock data \cite{Willekens_1999,Azose_2018,Gaskin_Abel_2025}.
+Future work could explore correlations between related commodities within this framework, as well as develop hybrid models that combine observed covariates with data-driven residuals via semi-structured OT costs.
+Another promising direction is counterfactual analysis using the conditional equilibrium framework of \cite{Yotov_2017}.
+Extending the model to a full general equilibrium setting with endogenous production and pricing is also a natural next step.